December 2024

 Volumes of sound – anthropophony (human-made sounds), including over 120 flight schools in the county, car traffic, and rocket launches (which are increasing due to SpaceX’s Starlink).

-Volumes of water – the Atlantic Ocean, brackish lagoons, and freshwater springs that have traveled for millennia underground.
+Volumes of water – the Atlantic Ocean, brackish lagoons, and millions of gallons delivered in freshwater springs that have traveled for millennia underground.

 Volumes of sand – shifting dune systems, beach culture, and artificial sand replenishment in Miami.